VenityNetwork/vhandler/README.md

 # vhandler

-A dragonfly library to add multiple player handler
+A dragonfly library to add multiple player and world handler

 # examples

 <a href="/examples/movement_debug.go">movement_debug.go</a>:

 ```go
 func main() {
 	log := logrus.New()